Czechoslovakia–United States relations: Establishment

 After the defeat of Austria-Hungary in the First World War, as part of Wilson's fourteen points plan to secure peace in Europe, point ten called for "The people of Austria-Hungary, whose place among the nations we wish to see safeguarded and assured, should be accorded the freest opportunity to autonomous development."

-One month prior to the declaration of Czechoslovakian independence, on September 3, 1918, Secretary of State Robert Lansing announced that the United States recognized the Czechoslovak National Council, which resided in Paris as a de facto government at war with the German and Austro-Hungarian Empires and that it was prepared to enter into formal relations with it.
+One month prior to the declaration of Czechoslovak independence, on September 3, 1918, Secretary of State Robert Lansing announced that the United States recognized the Czechoslovak National Council, which resided in Paris as a de facto government at war with the German and Austro-Hungarian Empires and that it was prepared to enter into formal relations with it.
 On November 12 Assistant Secretary of State William Phillips announced that the United States recognized Charles Pergler as the Czecho-Slovak National Council's Commissioner in Washington establishing formal relations between the two countries.

 On April 23, 1919, Richard Teller Crane II was appointed as the American ambassador to Czechoslovakia.
 He presented his credentials on June 11 and served until December 5, 1921.
 On October 24, 1919, Foreign Minister Edvard Beneš announced the appointment of Jan Masaryk, son of President Tomáš Masaryk, as Chargé d’Affaires in Washington.
 Masaryk was officially received by Secretary of State Robert Lansing on December 8, 1920.
 Bedrich Stepanek presented his credentials on January 5, 1921, when he was appointed ambassador on behalf of Czechoslovakia.

 On October 29, 1923, both countries signed a commercial relations treaty in Prague.
 The treaty entered force on November 5.
 It was supplanted by a reciprocal trade agreement signed in Washington on March 7, 1938.
 It entered into force provisionally on April 16, 1938, but was terminated on April 22, 1939.